NationalGenomicsCenter/eDNAssay/README.md

-This repository contains R scripts and data files needed to train a random forest classifier to predict qPCR cross-amplification.
+This repository contains R scripts and data files needed to train random forest classifiers to predict qPCR cross-amplification.
 Both SYBR Green chemistry (primers only) and TaqMan chemistry (primers and probe) are modeled and the TaqMan model is also available as an online app
 (https://nationalgenomicscenter.shinyapps.io/eDNAssay/).